gokulgadkar/gaming-aps-portfolio/README.md

 **Details:**

 - **A* Algorithm**: Combines the benefits of Dijkstra's algorithm and heuristics to efficiently find the shortest path.
-- **Heuristic:** Euclidean distance ensures that the algorithm considers the closest position to destination
+- **Heuristic** : Euclidean distance ensures that the algorithm considers the closest position to destination